-The Milwaukee Estuary Area of Concern Stakeholder Input Group
+The Milwaukee Estuary Area of Concern Stakeholder Delegation

-To become a Member of the Stakeholder Input Group (SIG) we need your information so that we can communicate with you about meetings and input that you provide, as well as updates along the way.
-Download the SIG Membership Form and return to:
+To become a Member of the Stakeholder Input Group (SIG) Delegation we need your information so that we can communicate with you about meetings and input that you provide, as well as updates along the way.

-The SIG will be the AOC Staff’s primary and direct conduit with the communities within the AOC.
-The SIG will be called upon to provide feedback on project plans and strategies from an integrated community viewpoint and to serve as ambassadors to the greater community.
+The Delegation will be called upon to provide feedback on project plans and strategies from an integrated community viewpoint and to serve as ambassadors to the greater community.

-The committee will be a group of community representatives highly informed regarding the Milwaukee Estuary AOC and its restoration and will work parallel to, and in concert with, the technical teams and AOC restoration staff.
-In partnership with the Wisconsin Department of Natural Resources (WDNR), University of Wisconsin- Extension (UWEX), and U.S. Environmental Protection Agency (EPA), the SIG will enhance community awareness and encourage participation in restoration activities in collaboration with Sweet Water’s Watershed Action Teams and other local partners.
+The Delegation is a group of community representatives highly informed regarding the Milwaukee Estuary AOC and its restoration and will work parallel to, and in concert with, the technical teams and AOC restoration staff.
+In partnership with the Wisconsin Department of Natural Resources (WDNR), University of Wisconsin- Extension (UWEX), and U.S. Environmental Protection Agency (EPA), the Delegation will enhance community awareness and encourage participation in restoration activities in collaboration with local partners.

 Businesses in the AOC